Basic Photo Theory and Digital Workflow (1 of 4)

 This is by no means a definitive explanation of all things photographic, but merely a descriptive breakdown of how I approach the subject, my understanding of the basic principles and techniques, and the workflow method I use from deciding what shot to take, through to finishing off the final image.
 I intend this as a first introduction to digital SLR photography, so please excuse the simplistic approach if you are a seasoned photographer.

-Taking a photograph is all about setting your camera and lens to get the correct exposure.
+Taking a photograph involves setting your camera and lens to achieve the correct exposure and composition.
 Although most SLR cameras will calculate exposure automatically, within certain limits, they rely on the photographer to choose various modes and settings to determine how the exposure is attained, and how the final image will look.

 There are 3 main elements which work together to achieve a correct exposure...